Donald Trump Russia Collusion Proof Made More Likely By 'My Testimony,' 2016 Adviser George Papadopoulos Says

-Former Donald Trump campaign foreign policy adviser George Papadopoulos, who was sentenced to two weeks in jail this week for lying to the FBI, as Inquisitr reported, told ABC News that his testimony may have “moved toward” proof that the Trump campaign colluded with Russia.
+Former Donald Trump campaign foreign policy adviser George Papadopoulos told ABC News that his testimony may have “moved toward” proof that the Trump campaign colluded with Russia.
+Papadopoulos was sentenced to two weeks in jail this week for lying to the FBI, as the Inquisitr reported

 The former Trump adviser was asked by ABC News interviewer George Stephanopolous, “when the entire Mueller investigation is finished that they will demonstrate that there was collusion between the Trump campaign, between Trump advisers and the Russians?”